 Under the indenture, if we become insolvent, are dissolved or are wound-up, subordinated indebtedness issued and outstanding under the indenture will rank equally and rateably with, but not prior to, other subordinated indebtedness (other than subordinated indebtedness which has been further subordinated in accordance with its terms) and subordinate in right of payment to the prior payment in full of (i) indebtedness then outstanding, other than such subordinated indebtedness and (ii) indebtedness to which our other subordinated indebtedness is subordinate in right of payment to the same extent as such other subordinated indebtedness.
-As of January 31, 2022, we had approximately \$1,640 billion of senior indebtedness, including deposits, outstanding, which would rank ahead of the Notes.
+As of January 31, 2024, we had approximately \$1,846 billion of senior indebtedness, including deposits, outstanding, which would rank ahead of the Notes.
 The only outstanding subordinated indebtedness issued to date has been issued pursuant to:

-- our indentures with Computershare Trust Company of Canada dated October 1, 1984, June 6, 1986 and June 18, 2004, as supplemented from time to time; - our amended and restated issue and paying agency agreement with Royal Bank of Canada, London branch, Fortis Banque Luxembourg S.A., ING Belgium S.A./N.V., Royal Bank of Canada (Suisse) and Royal Bank of Canada, Toronto branch, dated July 14, 2006, as supplemented from time to time; - a trust deed between RBC Royal Bank (Trinidad & Tobago) Limited and RBC Trust (Trinidad & Tobago) Limited dated November 1, 2012 in respect of the issuance of debentures by our subsidiary; - our indenture with The Bank of New York Mellon dated January 27, 2016, as supplemented from time to time; and - our indentures with Computershare Trust Company of Canada (or such other trustee named in such indentures) entered into from time to time in connection with the offering and sale of our limited recourse capital notes.
+- our indentures with Computershare Trust Company of Canada dated October 1, 1984, June 6, 1986 and June 18, 2004, as supplemented from time to time; - our amended and restated issue and paying agency agreement with Royal Bank of Canada, London branch, Fortis Banque Luxembourg S.A., ING Belgium S.A./N.V., Royal Bank of Canada (Suisse) and Royal Bank of Canada, Toronto branch, dated July 14, 2006, as supplemented from time to time; - our indenture with The Bank of New York Mellon dated January 27, 2016, as supplemented from time to time; - our indentures with Computershare Trust Company of Canada (or such other trustee named in such indentures) entered into from time to time in connection with the offering and sale of our limited recourse capital notes; and - our indenture (as successor by amalgamation to HSBC Bank Canada) in respect of floating rate subordinated debentures due November 1, 2083, as supplemented from time to time.